cjacobsen2016/language-design/spec.md

 * If a value variable is provided, `generic` will return type of the variable.
 * If a type variable is provided, `generic` will work as `type` and define new type variable.
-* If a type variable is a generic struct, `generic` can take additional parameters to instantiate the generic struct.
+  * If the type variable is a generic struct, `generic` can take additional parameters to instantiate the generic struct.
+  * If the type variable is a generic interface, `generic` can take additional parameters to instantiate the generic interface.
 * Type of `nil` is a zero type.
 * If no parameter is provided, return a zero type.